FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 Example:
 the computer system used to control a nuclear power plant must be a fail-safe system
 ### Fail Fast
+A Fail Fast System, when an error or an unexpected condition occurs operates as such:
+> It system just halt its operation immediately, to enable the _early detection_ of software faults and the

 ---
 ## 10/10/2025 Replication & Consistency M3 Pdf Fino a Pag 34